isht7/pytorch-deeplab-resnet/README.md

 python evalpyt.py -h
 ```
 ### Results
-When trained on VOC augmented training set (with 10582 images) using MS COCO pretrained initialization in pytorch, we get a validation performance of 78.49% (mean IOU over all classes, validation set has 1449 images, [authors](https://arxiv.org/abs/1606.00915) report validation performance of 77.69% with their caffe implementation).
+When trained on VOC augmented training set (with 10582 images) using MS COCO pretrained initialization in pytorch, we get a validation performance of 78.46% (mean IOU over all classes, validation set has 1449 images, [authors](https://arxiv.org/abs/1606.00915) report validation performance of 77.69% with their caffe implementation).
+You can download the corresponding .pth file [here](https://drive.google.com/file/d/0BxhUwxvLPO7TSktPZFpSRzJDems/view?usp=sharing)

 To replicate this performance, run
 ```